larson-group/clubb_release/Readme.txt

 ************************************************************************
-*                     Overview of the HOC code
+*                     Overview of the CLUBB code
 ************************************************************************

 For a detailed description of the model code see: